mideind/GreynirServer/README.md

 venv/bin/activate
 ```

-You should now be able to run Greynir's software components.
+You should now be able to run Greynir.

 ##### Web application